cutormj/next-auth-mongodb-pageprotection-v2/README.md

 GOOGLE_CLIENT_SECRET=

+# For MONGO_DB_CONNECTION_STRING, make sure to create different project in MONGO_DB to avoid confusions

 MONGO_DB_CONNECTION_STRING=

 ## To start a website with 3rd Part Login,
 ## Clone ME!

+Name your database related to your project in path
+## src/mongo.ts dbName

 Before deployment, make sure to change the OAuth settings for the providers such us,
 - Callbacks

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).